small0live/small0live.github.io/Teaching.md

 ---
 layout: page
 title: Teaching
-subtitle: Reflections of My Expertise, Experience, and Education
+subtitle: My Expertise and Experience
 ---

 <p align="justify">Through formal training combined with research and teaching experience, I have developed knowledge and skills that make me well suited to teach a number of topics across the cognitive, social, and computational sciences including but not limited to: </p>